-People with heart palpitations typically experience one or more of the following sensations:
+People with heart palpitations typically experience

 - a fluttering heart